DimiDime/Massive-Computing-projects/README.md

-The main objective of this course is to train analysts in data science, either for research or the labor market, using the latest techniques applied in machine learning.
-1- using the resources of common computers,
-2-hybrid programming: using the resources of a normal computer and specific hardware such as graphics processing units (GPUs).
-3- distributed and cloud programming, for big cases, such as Big Data.
+# Massive Computing

+This repository contains work related to parallel and distributed programming techniques applied to data science and machine learning.

+The focus is on leveraging modern computing paradigms to efficiently process large-scale data and train machine learning models.

+---

+## Objectives

+- Apply machine learning techniques using modern computing resources
+- Understand performance trade-offs across different computing paradigms
+- Explore scalable solutions for data-intensive problems

+---

+## Computing Paradigms Covered

-Parallel Programming
+### 1. Parallel Programming (CPU)
-* Multiprocessor/Multicore Programming.
-* Parallel Programming with Shared Memory (and the dangers for data)
-* Parallel Programming with Shared Memory with traffic lights and locking
+- Multiprocessor and multicore programming
+- Shared memory architectures
+- Synchronization techniques (locks, semaphores)
+- Managing race conditions and data consistency

+---

-Hybrid Programming
+### 2. Hybrid Programming (CPU + GPU)
-* Use of GPUs and how they differ from ordinary computer processors.
-* How GPUs are programmed: when and how they can be used.
+- Fundamentals of GPU architecture vs CPU
+- When and how to use GPUs effectively
-* Use of advanced GPU programming techniques, and GPU resource management.
+- GPU programming techniques and resource management
-* How to use GPUs in Machine Learning.
+- Applications of GPUs in machine learning workflows

+---

-Distributed Programming
+### 3. Distributed Programming
-* What is distributed computing and how can we take advantage of it?
-* Use of distributed programming platforms for big data and Machine Learning.
+- Principles of distributed computing
+- Scaling machine learning for large datasets
+- Introduction to big data frameworks

+---

+## Technologies & Tools

+- Python
+- GPU computing (CUDA / relevant frameworks)
-* Use cases of Apache Spark for machine learning.
+- Apache Spark
+- Distributed computing environments

+---

+## Use Cases

+- Large-scale data processing
+- Distributed machine learning pipelines
+- Performance optimization for compute-intensive tasks

+---

+## Summary

+This project explores how modern computing infrastructure — from multicore CPUs to GPUs and distributed systems — can be leveraged to scale machine learning and data science applications efficiently.